htvekov/controllerx/docs/examples/Sonos display.md

 **Current v1.1 display code uses newly merged display on/off and brightness commands.
 Use ESPHome version [1.15.0b4](https://github.com/esphome/esphome/releases/tag/v1.15.0b4) or newer !**

-YAML has been tested on both NodemCU and Wemos
+YAML has been tested on both NodemCU and Wemos D1 Mini ESP's and

 ### Hardware:
 I initially used the simple and inexpensive (less than 2 US$ ) SSD1306 0,96" OLED display for this build.
 Resolution is only 128x64.
 But still enough, when using several pages to be displayed continously.
 The SSD1306 has a 'big brother' in the SSD1309 display.
 This display has identical resolution as SSD1306, is priced at some 14 US$, can use same drivers/library as SSD1306 but is much, much larger at 2,42".
 I really like this good sized and simple I2C display and ended up using this display in the final build, as it's much easier to read from a distance 🙂